House to begin voting on Electoral Count Act reform bill

 The bill is expected to pass in the House, although how much Republican support it will receive is unclear.
 House GOP leaders are encouraging Republican members to vote against the bill.
 The measure will still need to pass the Senate before it can be signed by President Biden.

-The first vote on the Presidential Election Reform Act Wednesday is procedural; the timing for the vote on final passage of the bill has not yet been announced.
+The final House vote on the Presidential Election Reform Act is expected Wednesday afternoon.

 "What Donald Trump tried to convince the vice president to do was illegal under existing law and we begin by affirming that but we need to then take steps to make sure that another Jan.
 6 is something that never happens again," Cheney said on a call Tuesday.